openforis/sepal-doc/docs/source/index.rst

 SEPAL is always improving.
 --------------------------

-.. rst-class:: left-text

 Encounter a problem?
 See an issue?
 Need help?
 Take one of the following actions to help our team members enhance user experience by improving the platform and its documentation.